jgrodziski/keycloak-clojure/doc/docs/concepts.md

 Caution: The names of -almost- the same concept are different between OAuth and OIDC, see the schema at the end of this section.

 * **Resource**: the thing you want to protect, your API route if you develop a backend for instance.
-* **Resource Owner**: the owner of the identity, data and any actions that can be performed with the identity. if you develop an API, your backend will receive and Access Token and in this token you can include the roles this identity has, then your backend can enforce the authorization checks based on these roles, the invoked route, the entities/data involved, etc. (if you follow an [RBAC authorization model](https://en.wikipedia.org/wiki/Role-based_access_control)).
+* **Resource Owner**: the owner of the identity, data and any actions that can be performed with the identity.
+If you develop an API, your backend will receive and Access Token and in this token you can include the roles this identity has, then your backend can enforce the authorization checks based on these roles, the invoked route, the entities/data involved, etc. (if you follow an [RBAC authorization model](https://en.wikipedia.org/wiki/Role-based_access_control)).
 * **Client**: The application that wants to access data or perform actions on behalf of the Resource Owner.
 If you develop an application with an SPA as frontend and backend with an API, both your frontend and backend will be client.
 * **Authorization Server**: The system that knows the Resource Owner.
 Here we're talking about Keycloak.
 * **Resource Server**: The Application Programming Interface (API) or service the Client wants to use on behalf of the Resource Owner.
 The backend of your application.